step by step guide in creating a vision board

 Here’s a complete list along with some examples you might wanna include or what to look for and why it matters:

-Even if it’s not you in the photo, find someone who “feels” like your future self.
+Even if it’s not you in the photo, find some pic which feels like your future self.

 Don’t just think big picture—think daily moments you want to create.